 Additionally, an estimated 25% of men over the age of 30 have lower than average testosterone levels.
-There is nothing normal about a 40 year old male having the testosterone level of a 70 year old, but modern medicine deems it "within normal range" even though he experiences a poor quality of life that can easily be treated.
+There is nothing normal about a 40 year old male having the testosterone level of a 70 year old, but modern medicine deems it "within normal range" even though he experiences a poor quality of life that can easily be improved through testosterone replacement therapy.

 Symptoms of Low T include: